 Many investors tend to invest in new mutual fund schemes; avoiding overlapping may not be easy.
 Hence before investing, plan your goals first.
 Once these match the fund’s goals, then analyse the fundamentals of the fund.
 But when you have multiple schemes matching your goals, you may invest in the same stocks, but it won’t add much value to your portfolio.

 For example, if you have a large-cap fund in your portfolio, pick some other parameter, as many companies tend to invest in the same large-cap companies that perform the best.

 How to redeem a mutual fund?

 This is the most common question that arises among mutual fund investors.
 Here are some ways to redeem a mutual fund.

-If your investment type is direct, you can redeem the mutual funds directly through Asset Management Company’s (AMC) website.
+If your investment type is direct, you can redeem the mutual funds directly through Asset Management Companies (AMC) website.
 The units of your mutual funds can be sold directly on the website.
-Once the redemption is accepted and the mutual fund units are sold, the proceeds are directly deposited into your account.
+Once the redemption is accepted, and the mutual fund units are sold, the proceeds are directly deposited into your account.

-If you have invested in mutual funds via a trading or Demat account, you can sell units directly on the platform.
+You can sell units directly on the platform if you have invested in mutual funds via a trading or Demat account.
 After the units are sold, the proceeds are transferred back into your Demat account, which you can credit into the bank account.